dnsimple/dnsimple-developer/content/use-cases.markdown

 ## [Registering a domain](/use-cases/domain-registration)

-Register a domain on behalf of your users.
-Gather and send contact information required by the registry.
-Create purchase orders and track their progress, so you can keep your users in the know.
+In this tutorial, we'll cover how to register domains on behalf of your users (or organization).
+We'll discuss how to gather contact information required for domain registration, create a purchase order with the collected contact information, and track the domain registration progress – allowing you to keep your users in the know.